ansible/ansible-documentation/docs/docsite/rst/community/ai_policy.rst

    a.
 For code contributions, the contributor MAY use a short commit message trailer.
    b.
 For other contributions, disclosure MAY include a short preamble.
    c.
-We recommend using the following statement as a disclosure: Assisted-by: followed by any information about the contributor’s use of AI tools that they consider useful to disclose, for example:
+We recommend using the following statement as a disclosure: Assisted-by: followed by any information about the contributor’s use of AI tools that they consider relevant, for example:

       i.
 Assisted-by: gpt-5.4
       ii.
 Assisted-by: Opus 4.6